rickystamton/Loan-Script-Library/README.md

 ### 1. Single Period Loans (One-Time Payment at Maturity)

 - **Interest Paid:**
   If you enter an interest amount in an unscheduled row for a single-period loan, it immediately reduces the accrued interest balance.
 The code subtracts any Interest Paid from the running interest due.
 This means you’re paying off interest before the maturity date, so less (or no) interest remains to be paid at final maturity.
-In effect, interest paid early stops interest from accumulating further on that portion.

 - **Principal Paid:**
   An unscheduled principal payment lowers the outstanding principal immediately​.
 The script will apply that payment to reduce the loan balance, so the remaining principal due at maturity is smaller.
 After this prepayment, interest will only accrue on the reduced principal going forward, which directly lowers the final payment due (both principal and interest).
 In short, any principal paid early is a direct reduction of what you owe later.